jasper-teng/LazyController/README.md

 # LazyController
 Control your PC through your phone using local http requests

-recommended combining with AutoHotKey to automate workflow even more
+recommended to combine with AutoHotKey to automate tasks.

+you might need to open up port 6969 on the firewall.

-set the program to run at startup.
+set the program to run at startup with administrator rights.